amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 The AI didn't just process better—it eliminated processing.
 Success rates jumped from 60% to over 90%.
 Cost per transaction dropped from $15 to $0.40.
 But here's the kicker: we realized we'd discovered something way bigger than browser automation.
 We'd discovered how the entire economy is about to reorganize itself.

 When you let AI orchestrate instead of assist, costs don't decrease—they collapse like a startup's valuation after the founder tweets something stupid.
-But here's what we didn't initially get: the companies that need this most will never, ever implement it themselves.
-They make money from the inefficiency.
-It's the accounting firm paradox, and man, it explains everything.
+But here's what we didn't initially get: we weren't just reducing costs.
+We were exposing a deeper truth—that most modern work is what anthropologist David Graeber called "bullshit jobs": roles that exist to manage complexity that exists because we need jobs.
+The companies that need this revelation most will never implement it themselves.
+They profit from the inefficiency.
+More importantly, their entire identity depends on the fiction that all this work matters.
+It's the accounting firm paradox, and man, it explains everything about why we're stuck.

 ## II.
 The Arbitrage (Or: How to Print Money by Destroying Jobs)